-Rathbone Multi-Asset Strategic Growth Portfolio
+Rathbone Multi-Asset Defensive Growth Portfolio

-The objective of the fund is to deliver a greater total return than the CPI measure of inflation + 3%, after fees, over any rolling five-year period by investing with our Liquidity, Equity-Type Risk and Diversifiers (LED) framework.
-The fund aims to deliver this return with no more than two-thirds of the volatility of the FTSE Developed stock market index.
+The objective of the fund is to deliver a greater total return than the Consumer Price Index (CPI) measure of inflation + 2%, after fees, over any rolling five-year period by investing with our Liquidity, Equity-type risk and Diversifiers (LED) framework.
+The fund aims to deliver this return with no more than half of the volatility of the FTSE Developed stock market Index.